nturley3/zeek-http-rce/README.md

 ## Installation/Upgrade

-This script was written and tested using Zeek 3.0.11.
+This script was written and tested using Zeek 3.0.11 and 4.0.3.

 Install the latest version through the Zeek package manager: